blakeblackshear/frigate/docs/docs/integrations/api.md

 {
-  "subLabel": "some_string", // add sub label to event "duration": 30, // predetermined length of event (default: 30 seconds) or can be to null for indeterminate length event "include_recording": true // whether the event should save recordings along with the snapshot that is taken }
+  "subLabel": "some_string", // add sub label to event "duration": 30, // predetermined length of event (default: 30 seconds) or can be to null for indeterminate length event "include_recording": true, // whether the event should save recordings along with the snapshot that is taken "draw": { // optional bounding box that will be drawn on the snapshot
+    "box": [0.5, 0.5, 0.25, 0.25], // box consists of x, 1, width, height which are on a scale between 0 - 1
+    "color": [255, 0, 0], // color of the box, default is red
+    "score": 100, // optional score of the object
+  },
+}
 ```